Quantcast

 Something that I've been pretty intentional about doing, for the past few years now, is not using the word "love" a lot.
 For one thing, it's a far more powerful and sacred word than a lot of people give it credit for.
 Also, when it comes to a long-term commitment with another individual, how is it that they get the same word to describe how I feel about them as the word that I used to describe my affinity for ice cream, oxtails or Pumas?
 If I see my love for them in a similar light as random things, it can be pretty easy to be just about as dismissive about them too.
 Make no mistakes about it—words have life.
 We definitely need to choose the ones that we use wisely.

-Something else that is wack to me?
+Something else that is whack to me?
 Blaming stuff that doesn't work out between flawed human beings on love.
 Love is beautiful.
 Love is pure.
 The Bible says that God is love (I John 4:8 and 16).
 So, when things go awry, it's not love's fault.
 It's the two vessels that are trying to learn about how to love who need to take the responsibility for how things are going or how they ultimately turn out.

 When it comes to the many myths about love, to me, that is one of them—that love is painful or makes us do "crazy" things.
-And because I'm so fond of love (especially the more I get to know about it), I want to debunk a few other ones, so that we all can learn to appreciate, value and embrace love.
+And because I'm so fond of love (especially the more I get to know about it), I want to debunk a few other ones, so that we all can learn to appreciate, value, and embrace love.
 The real kind.
 Not the one that myths and fables talk about.
 Ready to unlearn to relearn a lil' bit?

 1. The Right One Will Be Perfect for You